Larisa-Antsifrova/se-school-hw03-testing/README.md

 ## Architecture task

-The Ports&Adapters Architecture variant was chosed for the task:
+The Ports&Adapters Architecture variant was chosen for the task:

 ![Arch](./docs/web-btc-api-arch.jpg)